Bradley-Stradling/Linux_Deb_Box/README.txt

 https://github.com/Bradley-Stradling/Linux_Deb_Box/tree/3910b1c2555a5aa19196116dec3107fc611cc34c
 for last known functioning commit.

 Deploy_Tools.sh should be spun off into it's own repo.
-And install of each individual tool should have it's own install script.
+And each individual tool should have it's own install script.
 Required dependancies should have there own install scripts as well.
 This should make the Deploy_Tools.sh repo modular and allow someone to pick and choose individual tools if they want.